Weather in Scotland in January

 Still deciding where to go this winter?
 Choose from the best destinations to travel to in January.

-January is considered a low season to visit Scotland due to the cold, wet weather and shorter days, which can limit sightseeing time.
-The weather in Scotland in January can also affect travel, especially in rural and mountainous areas where snow and ice can cause road closures and traffic disruptions.
+January is considered low season in Scotland, with cold, wet weather and shorter days that can limit sightseeing time.
+Conditions can also affect travel, especially in rural and mountainous areas where snow and ice may lead to road closures or delays.

 Can't decide on the season to travel?
 Explore our Scotland year-round weather guide.